cmonterrosad/Ravn-Challenge-Backend-CarlosMonterrosa/README.md

 2. What is the sales total for the author named “Lorelai Gilmore”?

     ``` sql
-    select s.sales,a.name from book_store.books as b
+    select sum(s.sales) as totalSales ,a.name from book_store.books as b
     inner join (select book_id,(item_price*quantity) as sales from book_store.sale_items) as s on s.book_id = b.id
     inner join book_store.authors as a on b.author_id = a.id
     where a.name = 'Lorelai Gilmore';